bugemarvin/elixir_101/README.md

 # ELIXIR PROGRAMMING

-the  following project was learned with ubuntu 20.04 LTS.
+The following project was learned with ubuntu 20.04 LTS.

 ### Installation